Research & Development – LAGA-IVCR

 Funding Constraints

-Difficulty securing funds for long-term projects.
+Difficulty securing sustained funds for long-term research projects without immediate commercial returns.

-Commercialization Barriers
+Commercialisation Barriers

 IP Protection